neo/resume/README.md

 ___[@Jam3]__ (Member of [FWA Club 100])_
 October 2016 - Present

-- Lead development of the [award-wining](https://thefwa.com/cases/yesterday-today-tomorrow) ever-evolving interactive experience visualizing the stories on Twitter about COVID-19: [Yesterday, Today, Tomorrow]
+- Lead development of the [award-winning](https://thefwa.com/cases/yesterday-today-tomorrow "FWA of the Day") ever-evolving interactive experience visualizing the stories on Twitter about COVID-19: [Yesterday, Today, Tomorrow]
   - Daily serverless data digest with the Twitter API
-- Lead development of the Google Cloud showcase: [Healthcare Security]
+- Lead development of the [award](https://www.awwwards.com/sites/google-cloud-demos-healthcare "Awwwards: Site of the Day")[-](https://www.cssdesignawards.com/sites/google-cloud-demos-healthcare/38190/ "CSS Design Awards: Website Of The Day")[winning](https://thefwa.com/cases/google-cloud-demos-healthcare "FWA of the Day") playful WebGL experience: [Google Cloud showcase demos – Healthcare-Grade Security]
 - Contribute to the [project generator] ([v1], [v2] and v3) of the team
   - Bring best practices and agreed conventions into the seed template for most of the projects in the company
   - Improve and iterate by adding useful utilities and helpful patterns tested and appreciated from other projects